 If the test results do not show any post URLs, first, make sure that the category URLs you tested are valid by opening them in your browser.
 If they show a

 not foundpage, you should fix the category URLs defined in Category URLs setting.
-If you are sure that the category URLs are valid, then you should refine the CSS selectors defined in Category Post URL Selectors setting.
+If you are sure that the category URLs are valid, then you should refine the CSS selectors defined in Post URL Selectors setting.

-If you are sure that Category URLs and Category Post URL Selectors settings are correctly configured and the test results still do not show any post URLs, then the target site might have restricted the access from your server.
+If you are sure that Category URLs and Post URL Selectors settings are correctly configured and the test results still do not show any post URLs, then the target site might have restricted the access from your server.

 You can also test if the target site has restricted your server’s access by opening Visual Inspector and trying to load a URL that exists in the target site.
 If the page cannot be loaded, then your server cannot reach the target site.

-You can also test if the target site has restricted your server’s access by using button of Category Post URL Selectors setting after you make sure a valid URL is entered in Test Category URL and the CSS selector you test is definitely valid.
+You can also test if the target site has restricted your server’s access by using button of Post URL Selectors setting after you make sure a valid URL is entered in Test Category URL and the CSS selector you test is definitely valid.
 For example, you can temporarily enter

 bodyas a selector and